-To test the appropriateness of selling prices per unit, I randomly tested the selling prices per unit on quotations against market prices at year end and inquired the management to obtain an understanding of the appropriateness of the selling prices per unit from Company management.
+I randomly tested the selling prices per unit on quotations against market prices at year end and inquired the management to obtain an understanding of the appropriateness of the selling prices per unit which used in estimating the allowance for net realisable value.

-I tested the calculation of net realisable value at year end for both raw materials and finished goods, including any reconciliations that were recorded.
+I tested the calculation of net realisable value at year end for both raw materials and finished goods, including any reconciliations concerned.

-Based on the procedures above, I viewed that the management's estimation on allowance for net realisable value is reasonable.
+Based on the procedures above, I viewed that the management's estimation on allowance for net realisable value was adequate and reasonable.